Alexander Kobrinsky: Political activity

 Kobrinsky was also actively involved in animal protection and introduced a bill to increase liability for cruelty to animals.

-In 2016, Kobrinsky turned to the governor of St. Petersburg with a request to protect the mural depicting Daniil Kharms on the house where he lived.
+In 2016, Kobrinsky turned to the governor of Saint Petersburg with a request to protect the mural depicting Daniil Kharms on the house where he lived.
 The proposal received support.

 In 2016, after the expiration of his powers, he became an assistant to the deputy from Yabloko Boris Vishnevsky.